 Antarctic Fur Seal

 One of the smallest of the Antarctic seals, Antarctic fur seals are the only member of the ‘eared seal’ family found in the Antarctic.
-In the 18th and 19th century, 95% of the world’s population of Antarctica Fur Seals were hunted- they were disastrously close to becoming extinct.
-Now a protected species, Antarctic fur seals are thriving.
-Adult males are quite large and are usually dark brown, while the females are smaller and paler in colour.
+In the 18th and 19th centuries, 95% of the world’s population of Antarctica Fur Seals were hunted- they were disastrously close to becoming extinct.
+Now a protected species, they are thriving.
+Adult males are quite large and are usually dark brown, while the females are smaller and paler in color.
 We have even spotted leucistic fur seals- ones missing the pigment in their fur- on our voyages.
 As many as 4 million seals congregate on South Georgia each year, offering an incredible spectacle to visitors of the island.